DUNE/dunedataprep/dunedataprep/DataPrep/fcl/README.md

-## dunedataprep/dunedataprep/DataPrep/fcl
+# DataPrep/fcl
+David Adams
+Updated: September 2023

-Fcl configuration files for dataprep.
-These are not top-level config
+This directory contains fcl configuration files for dataprep.
+These are not top-level.
+Many are specific to specific prototype detectors and might be better located in the correponding repositories.

 * [dataprep_dune.fcl](dataprep_dune.fcl) - Generic prolog including dataprep module configs.
 * [dataprep_tools.fcl](dataprep_tools.fcl) - Generic tool configs.